kaputnikGo/PilferShushJammer/README.md

 **when you include an instance of MediaRecorder in a foreground service.**

 **TODO:**
-- add setCameraDisabled(ComponentName admin, boolean disabled) in menu, run with passive
+- consider setCameraDisabled(ComponentName admin, boolean disabled) in menu, to run with passive
 - check audioFocus state
+- move dialogs to dialogFragments class
 - rebuild the active jammer

 **Changes:**